SwaritMisro12/Uptime-Monitor/README.md

 If you would like to contribute to the project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

+### New Features 🆕

+#### 1. SendGrid Email System 📧

+Explain how the SendGrid email system works, how users can configure it, and what benefits it brings to the Uptime Monitor.

+#### 2. Updated Frontend 🌐

+Highlight the changes in the updated frontend, provide screenshots if applicable, and guide users on any new functionalities or improvements.

+#### 3. Multiple IP Detection 🌐🌐

+Explain how the system now supports multiple IP detection and how users can leverage this feature for monitoring their servers.

+#### 4. Reports and Outages 🔍🚨

+Give details about the new reporting system and how users can access and interpret outage reports.

+### Upcoming Features 🚀

+Provide a brief overview of features that are in development or planned for future releases, such as any upcoming outage-related features.

+### How to Get Involved 🤝

+Encourage users to contribute to the project by providing a link to the Contributing Guidelines and explaining how they can get involved in the development process.

+Including this information will enhance the transparency and accessibility of your project, making it more user-friendly and encouraging community participation.

 ## Copyright and License ©️

 This project is licensed under the [MIT License](LICENSE).
 All copyrights are retained by the contributors.
 Removing or altering the copyright information without permission may result in legal action.